-Douglas PUD is a municipal corporation of Washington State, and as such, is not subject to Section 14 of the Federal Power Act (FPA), 16 USC §807, concerning the takeover of a project upon expiration of the license.
+Douglas PUD is a municipal corporation of Washington State, and as such, is not subject to Section 14 of the Federal Power Act (FPA), 16 USC § 807, concerning the takeover of a project upon expiration of the license.
 Therefore, takeover costs are not applicable to this application.

-3.0 AVERAGE ANNUAL COSTS OF THE WELLS PROJECT
+3.0 HISTORIC ANNUAL COST OF PROJECT POWER

-The cost of generation at the Wells Project (Historic Power Cost) can be found in Table 3.0-1.
-For the fiscal years 2003 to 2007, the average annual Historic Power Cost was \$34,129,800.
-The average cost of generation available for sale from the Project for this period was \$9.81 per megawatt-hour (MWh).
-The generation available for sale is the net plant generation reduced by the Project's allocation of energy compensating for the Chief Joseph encroachment, allocation to Canadian Entitlement pursuant to the Allocation Extension Agreement, and allocation to the Confederated Tribes of the Colville Reservation (CCT) pursuant to the Colville Power Sales Contract (Table 3.0-2).
-For the same 2003 to 2007 period, the average cost of the Project's net generation of 4,077,400 MWh/yr was \$8.37/MWh.
+For the fiscal years 2003 to 2007, the average annual Historic Power Cost for the Wells Project was \$34,129,800 (Table 3.0-1).
+This includes an average annual cost of \$9.6 million associated with implementing the existing Wells Anadromous Fish Agreement and Habitat Conservation Plan (Wells HCP) measures, as approved in 2004.

+The generation available for sale from the Project to Douglas PUD and the Power Purchasers is the net generation reduced by the Project's allocation of energy compensating for the Chief Joseph encroachment, allocation to Canadian Entitlement pursuant to the Allocation Extension Agreement, and allocation to the Confederated Tribes of the Colville Reservation (CCT) pursuant to the Colville Power Sales Contract (Table 3.0-2).
+Project power is sold to Power Purchasers under long-term power sales contracts and to Douglas PUD's Electric Distribution System at the cost of generation.
+The average cost of generation for sale from the Project for the fiscal years 2003-2007 was \$9.81 per megawatt-hour (MWh).

-Table 3.0-1Wells Project historic power costs1 for fiscal years ended August 31 (\$000).
+Table 3.0-1 Wells Project historic power costs for fiscal years ended August 31 (\$000).